ericthehacker/magento2-configscopehints/README.md

 Clicking on the notification bulb displays a detailed list of the exact scope(s) that override the value, with links directly to those scopes.

 ![Screenshot of system config scope hints module](https://ericwie.se/assets/img/work/magento2-configscopehints.png?v=1)

+## Compatibility and Technical Notes

+This module was written and tested against version [0.74.0-beta4](https://github.com/magento/magento2/releases/tag/0.74.0-beta4).
+The hints are accomplished using intercepters, so there should be no compatibility concerns ([unlike Magento 1](https://github.com/ericthehacker/magento-configscopehints#rewrites)).
+This version is post-RC2, so the intercepters API should stable at this point.